100 things to do in Manchester

 Take a day trip to the Trafford Centre

-Where else can you find mini golf and laser quest, a huge shopping mall, go to the cinema, eat, drink, and even snorkel with sharks all under one roof?
+Where else can you find mini golf and laser quest, a huge shopping mall, cinema, food, drink, and even sharks all under one roof?
 And just a stone’s throw away is Eventcity, Chill Factore, indoor skydiving, a driving range and dino golf.
 The Trafford Centre really has it all, and is easily accessible via Manchester’s bus and tram routes.

 Join a fundraising or volunteering society